apache/pulsar/site2/docs/client-libraries-python.md

 ### Configuration

-To use the end-to-end encryption feature in the Python client, you need to configure `publicKeyPath` and `privateKeyPath` for both producer and consumer.
+To use the end-to-end encryption feature in the Python client, you need to configure `publicKeyPath` for producer and `privateKeyPath` for consumer.

 ```